Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ### Properties
 * **lastProbeTime**: string: Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
 Wrappers are provided for many of the factory methods that the time package offers.
 * **lastTransitionTime**: string: Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
 Wrappers are provided for many of the factory methods that the time package offers.
-* **message**: string: Human-readable message indicating details about last transition.
+* **message**: string: message is the human-readable message indicating details about last transition.
-* **reason**: string: Unique, this should be a short, machine understandable string that gives the reason for condition's last transition.
+* **reason**: string: reason is a unique, this should be a short, machine understandable string that gives the reason for condition's last transition.
 If it reports "ResizeStarted" that means the underlying persistent volume is being resized.
 * **status**: string (Required)
 * **type**: string (Required)

 ## IoK8SApiCoreV1PersistentVolumeClaimSpec
 ### Properties
-* **accessModes**: string[]: AccessModes contains the desired access modes the volume should have.
+* **accessModes**: string[]: accessModes contains the desired access modes the volume should have.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
 * **dataSource**: [IoK8SApiCoreV1TypedLocalObjectReference](#iok8sapicorev1typedlocalobjectreference): TypedLocalObjectReference contains enough information to let you locate the typed referenced object inside the same namespace.
+* **dataSourceRef**: [IoK8SApiCoreV1TypedLocalObjectReference](#iok8sapicorev1typedlocalobjectreference): TypedLocalObjectReference contains enough information to let you locate the typed referenced object inside the same namespace.
 * **resources**: [IoK8SApiCoreV1ResourceRequirements](#iok8sapicorev1resourcerequirements): ResourceRequirements describes the compute resource requirements.
 * **selector**: [IoK8SApimachineryPkgApisMetaV1LabelSelector](#iok8sapimachinerypkgapismetav1labelselector): A label selector is a label query over a set of resources.
 The result of matchLabels and matchExpressions are ANDed.
 An empty label selector matches all objects.
 A null label selector matches no objects.
-* **storageClassName**: string: Name of the StorageClass required by the claim.
+* **storageClassName**: string: storageClassName is the name of the StorageClass required by the claim.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1
 * **volumeMode**: string: volumeMode defines what type of volume is required by the claim.
 Value of Filesystem is implied when not included in claim spec.
-* **volumeName**: string: VolumeName is the binding reference to the PersistentVolume backing this claim.
+* **volumeName**: string: volumeName is the binding reference to the PersistentVolume backing this claim.

 ## IoK8SApiCoreV1PersistentVolumeClaimStatus
 ### Properties
-* **accessModes**: string[]: AccessModes contains the actual access modes the volume backing the PVC has.
+* **accessModes**: string[]: accessModes contains the actual access modes the volume backing the PVC has.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
+* **allocatedResources**: [IoK8SApiCoreV1PersistentVolumeClaimStatusAllocatedResources](#iok8sapicorev1persistentvolumeclaimstatusallocatedresources): allocatedResources is the storage resource within AllocatedResources tracks the capacity allocated to a PVC.
+It may be larger than the actual capacity when a volume expansion operation is requested.
+For storage quota, the larger value from allocatedResources and PVC.spec.resources is used.
+If allocatedResources is not set, PVC.spec.resources alone is used for quota calculation.
+If a volume expansion capacity request is lowered, allocatedResources is only lowered if there are no expansion operations in progress and if the actual volume capacity is equal or lower than the requested capacity.
+This is an alpha field and requires enabling RecoverVolumeExpansionFailure feature.
-* **capacity**: [IoK8SApiCoreV1PersistentVolumeClaimStatusCapacity](#iok8sapicorev1persistentvolumeclaimstatuscapacity): Represents the actual resources of the underlying volume.
+* **capacity**: [IoK8SApiCoreV1PersistentVolumeClaimStatusCapacity](#iok8sapicorev1persistentvolumeclaimstatuscapacity): capacity represents the actual resources of the underlying volume.
-* **conditions**: [IoK8SApiCoreV1PersistentVolumeClaimCondition](#iok8sapicorev1persistentvolumeclaimcondition)[]: Current Condition of persistent volume claim.
+* **conditions**: [IoK8SApiCoreV1PersistentVolumeClaimCondition](#iok8sapicorev1persistentvolumeclaimcondition)[]: conditions is the current Condition of persistent volume claim.
 If underlying persistent volume is being resized then the Condition will be set to 'ResizeStarted'.
-* **phase**: string: Phase represents the current phase of PersistentVolumeClaim.
+* **phase**: string: phase represents the current phase of PersistentVolumeClaim.
+* **resizeStatus**: string: resizeStatus stores status of resize operation.
+ResizeStatus is not set by default but when expansion is complete resizeStatus is set to empty string by resize controller or kubelet.
+This is an alpha field and requires enabling RecoverVolumeExpansionFailure feature.

+## IoK8SApiCoreV1PersistentVolumeClaimStatusAllocatedResources
+### Properties
+### Additional Properties
+* **Additional Properties Type**: string

 ## IoK8SApiCoreV1PersistentVolumeClaimStatusCapacity
 ### Properties